johncmanuel/deckards/README.md

 ## Deployment

-There are 2 steps to setting this up: deploying the client and the server.
+Deployment with a CI/CD pipeline via GitHub Actions is already set up.
+Though for those that want to deploy this for themselves, there are 2 steps to setting this up: deploying the client and the server.

 ### Client

 Deploying the client is the same as any React + Vite application.
-Use any popular cloud providers (i.e Cloudflare Workers, Vercel, etc.) that support the client stack for easy deployment.
-Self-hosting is an option too (though a Dockerfile should be supplied for Docker deployments).
+Use any popular cloud providers (i.e., Cloudflare Workers, Vercel, etc.) that support the client stack for easy deployment.
+Self-hosting is also an option (though a Dockerfile should be provided for Docker deployments).
 Ensure the root directory is set to `/packages/client` rather than `/`.

 ### Server